gregoil/rotest/docs/intro/more_on_testing.rst

   When running tests locally, using the ``ipdbugger`` (`--debug` flag) can be a real life saver.
-It pops an ipdb interactive shell whenever an unexpected exception occurs (including failures) without existing the scope of the test, giving the user full control over it.
+It pops an ipdb interactive shell whenever an unexpected exception occurs (including failures) without exiting the scope of the test, giving the user full control over it.

   For example, if an AttributeError has occurred, you can add the missing